jr-baldwin/maltreatment_MH_meta/es_conversion_meta_20221206.md

   dplyr::summarise(n = sum(max_N))
 ```

-The overall association between child maltreatment and mental health was
+The association between child maltreatment and mental health was
 moderated by the type of childhood maltreatment (Q_moderation=22.43;
 p-value=0.0042).
-As shown in Figure 5, emotional abuse and institutional
+As shown in Figure 4, emotional abuse and institutional
 neglect were more strongly associated with mental health problems than
 various subtypes of maltreatment and/or broader composite measures of
 maltreatment and ACEs.
 Specifically, pairwise comparisons showed that